KTLA: News operation

 On December 27, 2018, KTLA Weekend News anchor and reporter, Chris Burrous, was found unconscious from a methamphetamine overdose in a Days Inn hotel room in Glendale, California.
 He was pronounced dead at a nearby hospital.

-On January 12, 2019, KTLA began producing a weekend 30-minute edition of KTLA 5 Sports Final at 11:35 pm after the 11:00 p.m. newscast.
+On January 12, 2019, KTLA began producing a weekend 30-minute edition of KTLA 5 Sports Final at 11:35 pm after the 11 p.m. newscast.

 On February 9, 2019, KTLA added a new hour-long 5 p.m. weekend newscast.

 On September 21, 2020, KTLA added a new hour-long 12 p.m. weekday newscast.
 The newscast had started months earlier due to the COVID-19 pandemic and became permanent on that day.
 Also on that day, the lifestyle show LA Unscripted debuted.

+On May 3, 2021, KTLA launched Off the Clock, a program featuring the Morning News team in a more relaxed environment, on streaming.
+Subsequently with the ending of Maury, Off the Clock was brought to broadcast airing at 2 p.m.

 On October 4, 2021, KTLA added a new hour-long 5 p.m. weekday newscast.

 On February 20, 2023, KTLA added a new hour-long 4 p.m. weekday newscast.

+On September 16, 2024, KTLA added a new half-hour long 7 p.m. weeknight newscast.
+Including LA Unscripted, KTLA runs continuous news and information programming from 4 a.m. to 8 p.m. on weekdays.